YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Remote photos make this even more important.
 Photos can start a discussion, but they cannot fully show donor density, miniaturization, scalp condition, hair caliber, or the true limits of coverage.
 Hair transplant planning from photos alone must stay provisional until the donor area is examined properly.

-Surgeon should explain the hairline and graft plan
+The surgeon should explain the hairline and graft plan

 The hairline and graft plan should be explained by the doctor responsible for the surgical decision, with translation support when needed.
-A coordinator can help with scheduling, photos, travel, and practical messages, but the coordinator should not become the person who decides the hairline, graft number, donor limits, or medical suitability.
+A coordinator can help with scheduling, photos, travel, and practical messages, but the coordinator should not become the person deciding the hairline, graft number, donor limits, or medical suitability.

 If the explanation comes only through a sales channel, ask who actually examined the donor area and who will make the final decision on surgery day.
 The role of coordinators in surgical planning still has a clear limit.
 A bilingual coordinator can help you understand logistics and written instructions, but translation support does not move the medical responsibility away from the surgeon.